 I love this laundry powder/soap.
-I decided to try it last year as I saw it on Pinterest.
+I decided to try it last year as I saw a version of it on the David Suzuki website by the queen of green.
+I tweaked it a little bit and I use my own homemade soap.
+I have tried it using sunlight laundry soap as pictured in this post and it works very well also.
 It works great in my HE front loading washer.
 It doesn’t get foamy or produce a large amount of suds.
 But my clothing comes out fresh smelling but not too scented.
 My son has sensitive skin (eczema) and we find this does not bother his skin.

 - 4 – 500g boxes of Baking soda

 - 1 – 3 kg box of Arm & Hammer Washing soda

 - 1 – 2 kg Box of Borax